aspose-cells/Aspose.Cells-Doc-md/java/release-notes/aspose-cells-for-java/release-notes-2020/aspose-cells-for-java-20-9-release-notes/_index.md

 ### **Adds TxtLoadOptions.HasTextQualifier property**

-Denotes whethere there is text qualifier for cell values in the template file.
+Denotes whether there is text qualifier for cell values in the template file.

 ### **Adds TxtLoadOptions.TextQualifier property**